univ-of-utah-marriott-library-apple/display_manager/README.md

 The Display Manager library is housed in `display_manager_lib.py`, which contains the following:

+* Classes:
 	* The `Display` class is a virtual representation of a connected physical display.
 It allows one to check the status of various display parameters (e.g. brightness, resolution, rotation, etc.) and to configure such parameters.
 	* The `DisplayMode` class is a simple representation of Quartz's Display Modes.
 DisplayModes can be sorted, converted to strings, and passed as parameters to various methods which configure the display.

+* Functions:
 	* `getMainDisplay` returns the primary `Display`;
 	* `getAllDisplays` returns a `Display` for each connected display
 	* `getIOKit` allows one to manually access the IOKit functions and constants used in Display Manager (usage not recommended -- it's much simpler to go through `Display`s instead, if possible)

 ### Command-Line API